MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 :::image type="content" source="media/create-a-custom-prompt/configure-test.png" alt-text="Screenshot of the steps to configure and test your prompt.":::

 1. Enter a name for your prompt.
-1. Write or paste your prompt.
+1. Write or paste your prompt or you can build upon an existing template, to give yourself a starting point.
 1. Add a dynamic value, and then select **Enter**.

     In the process of building prompts, makers often need to provide context data to ensure that the model generates appropriate responses.
 To facilitate this, dynamic values are used in the prompt, serving as placeholders that get filled with actual data at runtime.